varigit/pyvar/sphinx/index.rst

 Variscite Python API
 ====================

-The pyvar Python package provides a set of high-level abstraction to allow any user to develop their own applications regarding Machine Learning,
+The **pyvar** package provided by Variscite LTD is a set of high-level abstractions to allow any user to develop its own applications regarding Machine Learning, multimedia, and more.

-The Machine Learning package provides a set of high-level abstraction to allow any user to develop their own Machine Learning application in a simplified and efficiently way without writing too many lines of code.
-See a few examples written by using the Variscite Python API for Machine Learning:

 .. toctree::
    :caption: Table of Contents
-   :maxdepth: 2
+   :maxdepth: 3

    pyvar.gettingstarted.rst
    pyvar.ml.rst